-- A. Sick leave may be used only with the approval of the Department Head and will not be authorized prior to the time it is earned and credited to the employee. - B. Sick leave will be authorized only in the event of: - 1.
-Employee's personal illness, injury, or exposure to a contagious disease which would endanger others. - Employee's personal appointments with a doctor, dentist, or other recognized health care practitioner when it is not possible to arrange such appointments for off-duty hours, but not to exceed the extent of time required to complete such appointments.
+- A. Sick leave may be used only with the approval of the Executive Director or designee and will not be authorized prior to the time it is earned and credited to the employee. - B. Sick leave will be authorized only in the event of: - 1.
+Employee's personal, spouse or children's illness, injury, or exposure to a contagious disease which would endanger others. - 2.
+Employee's personal appointments with a medical professional when it is not possible to arrange such appointments for off-duty hours, but not to exceed the extent of time required to complete such appointments. - 3.
+Employee's disability, injury and pregnancy related conditions.